A Unified Framework for Diffusion Model Unlearning with f-Divergence: Results

 \section{Results}

 We present a comprehensive empirical evaluation of $f$-DMU.
-Our experiments are designed to: 1) validate our theoretical analysis of gradient amplitudes, 2) demonstrate the effectiveness of using alternative $f$-divergences compared to the standard MSE-based approach, and 3) assess the framework's scalability with multi-concepts erasure.
-In the following, we will refer to the squared Hellinger distance as H$^2$ and to the Pearson $\chi^2$ as $\chi^2$.
-We write $f_x$, with $x \in \{s, n, e\}$ to indicate a specific $f$-divergence-based method with anchor concept \{superclass, near, and empty\}, respectively (e.g., H$_s^2$ to indicate an H$^2$ method with superclass anchor concept).
+Our experiments are designed to: 1) validate our theoretical analysis of gradient magnitude, 2) demonstrate the effectiveness of using alternative $f$-divergences compared to the standard MSE-based approach.
+Specific instances of the $f$-DMU framework are denoted by replacing $f$ with the identifier of the corresponding $f$-divergence (to simplify the notation, H-DMU denotes the usage of H$^2$, and we use P-DMU and $\chi^2$-DMU interchangeably).
+We use $f$\textsuperscript{v}-DMU to refer to the variational framework.